zzysh12345/smol-course/1_instruction_tuning/README.md

 # Instruction Tuning

-This module will you guide you through instruction tuning language models.
+This module will guide you through instruction tuning language models.
 Instruction tuning involves adapting pre-trained models to specific tasks by further training them on task-specific datasets.
 This process helps models improve their performance on targeted tasks.

 In this module, we will explore two topics: 1) Chat Templates and 2) Supervised Fine-Tuning.